gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

         configured in a very similar way, except it will discover dashboards with a different label.

-      - The seed grafana can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-target=seed`
+      - The seed grafana can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-seed`.
+The value is not checked, so it can be any arbitrary value like `true`.

       - The sidecar will be configured in a similar way: